2025 World Athletics Championships – Women's 400 metres hurdles: Final

 Eight athletes from six nations competed in the final on 19 September in the evening, starting at 21:27 (UTC+9).
 After 100 m, Femke Bol of the Netherlands was leading the race, followed by Anna Cockrell, Dalilah Muhammad, and Jasmine Jones, all three of the United States.
 After 200 m, Bol and Cockrell held their relative positions, then came Jones and Gianna Woodruff of Panama, who each moved up one place, followed by Muhammad who moved down two places.
 After 300 m, Bol continued in the lead, Jones moved up into second position, Cockrell moved down into third position, and Emma Zapletalová of Slovakia moved up two places into fourth position.
 In the last 100 m, Bol and Jones held their relative positions, and Zapletalová passed Cockrell.
 The final was won by Bol in a world leading time of 51.54 s, successfully defending her 2023 title.
-Jones finished in second place in a personal best time of 52.08 s and Zapletalová finished third in a Slovakian national record of 53.00 s.
+Jones finished in second place in a personal best time of 52.08 s and Zapletalová finished third in a Slovak national record of 53.00 s.

 Euan Crumley of Athletics Weekly wrote that "Femke Bol convincingly defended her world title" and that she "might make it look simple but a huge amount of hard work came to fruition as she lived up to being the favourite".
 Mitch Phillips of Reuters called Bol's performance "brilliant" and said that she "duly delivered a textbook performance".
 Esther Scholten of the Dutch newspaper Trouw wrote "It is not surprising, but how impressive is it that Femke Bol wins gold again?" as headline for her reporting.

 In an interview, Bol said about the race: "At these world championships I had to keep my title.
 I am proud of myself and my team for doing it.
 This year we tried to change some things in training to get better at finishing the race. (...)
 I always try to keep focusing on my execution.
 I was focused on myself and running for my life until I made it through the line."
 Jones called her silver medal "not too shabby" and said: "I am really excited with that and my PR (personal record) too.
 I also ran a PB in the final in Paris, but the goal was a medal."
 Zapletalová said about the race: "Close to the finish I saw that I was close to being in a medal position.
 I just put all my power down to make my finish as strong as possible.
 I was not sure it was enough so I was shocked when I saw the results on the screen.
 It's a miracle to complete my world championships debut with this amazing bronze."